xxao/linque/README.md

 ### .take_while(condition)
 Produces new sequence by selecting items from current sequence as long as specified condition is true.
-This call partially evaluates current sequence.
+This call does not evaluate current sequence.
 This functionality is also available as a *linque.take_while(sequence, condition)* utility function.

 ```python